 However, as your kids grow older, different injuries may occur.
 Becoming knowledgeable about several areas such as training in first aid and CPR course online to know what to do in specific emergencies will be very useful when dealing with various injuries or accidents.

 On the other hand, if you have ample knowledge and the skill to perform first aid techniques, then there are some effective tips that may definitely help you in case of emergency – most especially when it comes to your children.

 Many children are fond of playing with toys – either small or big.
-However, those who are playing with the small ones have higher risks of being involved in incidents such as choking.
-Choking is an emergency situation where the person’s airway has been blocked by a food or an object.
+However, those who are playing with small ones have higher risks of being involved in incidents such as choking.
+Choking is an emergency situation where the person’s airway has been blocked by food or an object.
 To respond to a choking victim, do the following steps:

 - Assess the situation.
 Check whether the person is really choking or not.
 If he/she only nods or is unable to respond to your questions, proceed to the next step.